-You’ve probably heard a lot about coronavirus disease (COVID-19) testing recently.
+You’ve probably heard a lot about coronavirus disease (COVID-19) testing.
 If you think you have COVID-19 and need a test, contact your health care provider or local health department immediately.
-You can also find a community testing site in your state.
-The FDA has been working around the clock to increase the availability of critical medical products, including tests for SARS-CoV-2, the virus that causes COVID-19, to fight the COVID-19 pandemic.
-Learn more about the different types of tests and the steps involved.
+You can also find a community testing site in your state, or buy an FDA-authorized at-home test.
+Some FDA-authorized at-home tests give you results within minutes.
+Others require you to mail the sample to a lab for analysis.

 Types of Tests

 There are different types of tests – diagnostic tests and antibody tests.